lalbornoz/midipix_build/etc/README.md

 [//]: # "{{{ 3.4.
 Patches and ``vars`` files"
 ## 3.4.
 Patches and ``vars`` files

-Package patches are applied prior and/or subsequent to (GNU autotools or simular) package configuration during the ``configure_patch_pre`` and/or ``configure_patch`` build steps, respectively (see section [4.1](#41-build-steps).)
+Package patches are applied prior and/or subsequent to (GNU autotools or similar) package configuration during the ``configure_patch_pre`` and/or ``configure_patch`` build steps, respectively (see section [4.1](#41-build-steps).)
 Patch files are searched for beneath ``patches/`` with the following globs and in-order: